techsoft3d/ts3d-hc-smartfilter/README.md

 ### "equals" Comparison

 When searching for text with “equals” the default is a non case-sensitive substring search so a search for “Screw” will find “front screw” as well as “back screw”.
 If you need a precise search, surround the search string in double quotes.
 To find all nodes that do not have the search string put a “-“ in front of the search term.
 It is also possible to combine multiple text searches by putting a “,” between them.
+In this case you can put a + in front of the search term to require that the search term is present.

 **Example "equals" Searches:**